tommitchelmore/react-multitool/README.md

 ## Hooks 🪝

-React Multitool provides several hooks that I've found myself writing over and over again.
+React Multitool provides several hooks that I've found myself writing over and over again - click each link to see the documentation for that hook.

 [`useAsync`](https://github.com/tommitchelmore/react-multitool/wiki/useAsync) - manages the lifecycle states of an async function